Pluto-Y/Swift-LightBlue/README.md

 The LightBlue has two mode, Central and Peripheral.

 **The device as central:**
-- [x] Scan the nearby peripherals and show some basic informations of the peripherals.
+- [x] Scan the nearby peripherals and show some basic information of the peripherals.
-- [x] Obtain the advertisement datas.
+- [x] Obtain the advertisement data.
 - [x] Connect the peripheral and interrogate it.
 - [x] Discover all the services and characteristics.
 - [x] Decode the characteristic and service properties.
-- [ ] Read the data from the peripheral.
+- [x] Read the data from the peripheral.
-- [ ] Write the data to the peripheral.
+- [x] Write the data to the peripheral.
 - [ ] Monitor some actions from the `CoreBluetooth`.

 **The device as peripheral:**